microsoft/vso-agent/docs/onprem.md

 ## Install

+By Installing the agent, you are accepting the terms on the [Team Explorer Everywhere EULA](teeeula.md)

 Running this from the command line (terminal) will download prereqs, install/update the agent bits globally and create an agent in your current directory.
 Make a new directory for your agent

 > Tips